 In an effort to provide effective educational services for students and faculty, Tacoma Community College entry assessment helps identify each student's academic strengths and weaknesses in reading, writing, arithmetic and algebra skills.
-The assessment results are used for program placement, advising and for course placement to improve academic skills.
+The assessment results are used for advising, course placement to improve academic skills, and program placement.